 Can you use my metal to create the new piece?

-The precious metals we handcraft with have also been specifically vetted.
+The recycled precious metals we handcraft with have been specifically vetted.
 We can trace their composition.
 Our refiner processes the recycled metal, separating it into pure elements.
 New alloys are created from this purely refined metal, ensuring the highest quality and structural integrity to the precious metals we use.
-Because we cannot ensure the exact make-up of the metal you bring to us, we unfortunately cannot re-use the metals from your original settings.